 Find your pay stub that includes as much of December as possible.
 Don't use a pay stub that has hours from January included, as it won't have the all the necessary information.
 The most important thing you need from the pay stub is the year-to-date information.
 Using the pay stub closest to the end of the year means the year-to-date numbers are the closest to the amount that would show on your W2.

-File Form 4852 With Your Tax Return
+Filing Form 4852 With Your Tax Return

 Once you have completed your tax return, file the form just like you would an actual W2.
 If you mail your return, include the original with your tax return after making a copy.
 If you file electronically, keep the form in your records and file an electronic copy with your tax return.
 If you're using tax software, the form should be included in the software.
 You can also use one of several W2 generators available to help facilitate this process.

 - tax forms image by Chad McDermott from Fotolia.com